Jump toUpdate content

 In order to create Instance you have to add "routed_ip_enabled": true to your payload.

-You can use a specific server action to migrate an existing (legacy network) Instance to routed IPs.
+You can use a specific server action to move an existing (legacy network) Instance to routed IPs.

 ❯ http post $API_URL/servers/$SERVER_ID/action $HEADERS action=enable_routed_ip